 A universal link is an HTTP or HTTPS URL that a user can open on your mobile app when the app is available, or by a web browser, if the app isn't installed on the user's phone.

 A custom scheme is a link to functionality within your app.
 You must also provide the package name or app ID.

 A common URI scheme is a well-known URI type that typically accomplishes functionality at a system level.
 The target app doesn't need to be specified.
 Alexa for Apps allows the following common URI schemes:

 Android custom intent

 An Android custom intent is an app-specific Android intent.
-You must specify the package name in the custom intent, so customers can only be sent to the specified app.
+You must specify the package name in the custom intent, so users can only be sent to the specified app.

 Android common intent